martinmkhitaryan/hyperq/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![PyPI version](https://badge.fury.io/py/hyperq.svg)](https://badge.fury.io/py/hyperq)

-> ⚠️ **Warning: This package is not ready for production usage yet.** It's currently in active development and may have bugs, especially with multiprocessing scenarios using the spawn start method in macOS.

 **Hyper-fast queue for Python** - A high-performance queue implementation using Cython and C++ for inter-process communication.

 ## 🚀 Features